 Throughout this article, we have discussed how evolution is a population-level phenomenon, where average characteristics shift incrementally over time.
 As we have seen, new DNA variants that arise from mutation events are the physical basis for this process.
 These mutations occur in one individual and then may spread to become more common in a population – perhaps even completely replacing all other variants of that sequence within a population.
 Just as a language may slowly change to a new spelling of a word, so too a population may shift from one DNA variant to another over time.

 In this process, however, populations may maintain two (or more) variants for a long period of time.
 Again, language change over time is a useful analogy here.
 If we consider modern English as an example, there exist some variant spellings that are currently seen as “correct” within their local setting.
-Where an American would use forms such as “harbor” or “neighbor”, those from the United Kingdom, Canadians and others would use slightly different spellings: “harbour” and “neighbour” (and even as I write this, my American-made word processor balks at those versions).
+Where an American would use forms such as “harbor” or “neighbor”, those from the United Kingdom, Canadians and others would use slightly different spellings: “harbour” and “neighbour”.
 For modern English as a whole, then, we maintain some acceptable variation in spelling for certain words – we have not yet universally “decided” on one correct spelling for these words, and perhaps we never will.

 If we were to compare British English, American English, and Canadian English as a whole, Canadian and American English are more similar to each other, because they (in general) share a more recent common population of speakers than either does with British English (due mostly to more extensive mixing between Americans and Canadians since the Americas were colonized).
 This can easily be demonstrated– Canadians and Americans consistently use words and phrases that are more alike than either is to British English.
 As any American or Canadian home mechanic will tell you, reading a British automotive repair manual can be an exercise in confusion.
 Whereas Canadians and Americans use the same terminology, our cousins across the Atlantic use different terms for many car parts: